Azure/azure-relay-bridge/README.md

 Namespaces and relays are not chnarged for while not in use; please review the [pricing FAQ](https://azure.microsoft.com/en-us/pricing/details/service-bus/#faq).

-> _NOTE: This is an unsupported tool that is provided as-is.
-Issues must be
+> _NOTE: Azure Relay is a fully supported cloud service that has been around for
+> well over a decade, but this tool is not covered by Azure product support.
-> filed here and there is no guaranteed reaction time for addressing any such
+> Issues must be filed here and there is no guaranteed reaction time for
-> issues._
+> addressing any such issues._

 This README document illustrates some simple usage scenarios.
 For further details, including installation instructions, please read the